Guide · Coach · Hypnotherapist

 The Building Years

 I returned to what I had always loved: working with my hands.
 Natural materials.
+Nature.
 The particular satisfaction of making something real from raw material.

 That love led me to straw bale construction and timber framing, and eventually to founding Straw & Timber Craftsmen — a design-build company in Gunnison, Colorado that I ran for twenty years.

 Running a business with integrity.
 Building with genuine care and spiritual connection to the natural world.
-Managing stress and creativity and family and employees and the relentless problem-solving that twenty years of construction requires — none of it was possible without developing, practicing, and eventually teaching the tools of inner sustainability.
+Managing stress and creativity and family and employees and the relentless problem-solving that twenty years of running a construction business requires — none of it was possible without developing, practicing, and eventually teaching the tools of inner sustainability.

 The outer work demanded an equal inner practice to sustain it